osanstrong/arfc.github.io/software_templates.md

 some pieces that might benefit your project.
-JOSS (The Journal of Open Source Software) has a useful [review checklist](https://joss.readthedocs.io/en/latest/review_checklist.html) for software that you should review before beginning your project even though this checklist was made for reviewers and not creators.
+JOSS (The Journal of Open Source Software) has a useful [review checklist](https://joss.readthedocs.io/en/latest/review_checklist.html) for reviewers that you should review before beginning your project.

 ## Make Files
 Makefile is a program building tool that operates with the make utility to